ec1oud/evproduction.org/wiki/Main_Page.md

 production in the United States.
 Ideas discussed on these pages are "open source" - there are no secrets here.

+[Jerry Dycus](/wiki/Jerry_Dycus "wikilink") plans to put the [Freedom EV](/wiki/Freedom_EV "wikilink") into production, so most of the activity is around this vehicle right now.

 -   [Enabling technologies](/wiki/Enabling_technologies "wikilink")
 -   [Proposed vehicle types](/wiki/Proposed_vehicle_types "wikilink")
 -   [Rules & regulations](/wiki/Rules_&_regulations "wikilink")